-- Manage waste in a safe, tidy and environmentally responsible manner and in accordance with legislative requirements. - Base waste management on the principles of waste avoidance
+- Manage waste in a safe, tidy and environmentally responsible manner and in accordance with legislative requirements. - Base waste management on the principles of waste avoidance and maximising reuse and recycling of materials.

 The applicant has provided a WHS Management Plan outlining the measures to be undertaken to maintain the site during construction so as to minimise any impact on, and to conserve the natural environment.